taetscher/ICARUS/README.md

 \
-**Obviously ICARUS is still pretty bad at detecting roads.
+**Obviously ICARUS is still pretty bad at detecting all of the road sections in an image.
 As explained in more detail below this is in part due to time and hardware constraints resulting from my comparatively very limited budget as a university student.
 Basically my hardware could not handle more than tiny-yolo, which as a reference [scores a mean average precision (mAP) of 0.237 (or 23.7%)](https://pjreddie.com/darknet/yolo/) on the COCO dataset.**

 **ICARUSv2 has a mAP of 0.051 (5.1%).
 This value was calculated with the incredibly useful tool from fellow github user Cartucho: [mAP](https://github.com/Cartucho/mAP)**